 Tivoli Day Trip from Rome: Ultimate Itinerary with Local Tips

 Planning a day trip from Rome and considering Tivoli?
-You’re in the right place!😍 There are many incredible day trips one can take from Rome, such as Florence and Naples, but a Tivoli day trip is one you shouldn’t skip.
+You’re in the right place! 😍 There are lots of incredible day trips one can take from Rome, such as Florence and Naples, but a Tivoli day trip is one you shouldn’t skip.

-Just 50 minutes by car from the city of Rome, Tivoli is a small town that sits atop a hill and dates back to 1215 B.C. — making it over four centuries older than Rome itself!🤯
+Just 50 minutes by car from the city of Rome, Tivoli is a small, ancient town that sits atop a hill and dates back to 1215 B.C. — making it over four centuries older than Rome itself! 🤯

 Tivoli is home to two UNESCO World Heritage Sites, the Villa D’Este, which was a blueprint for European Gardens, and Villa Adriana, an archeological site that dates back to between 117 and 138 A.D.